savanpatel39/Note-It-iOS-/README.md

 ### Searching a note

->Seaching in notes is just as easy as opening an app.
-Just write the word in search bar it will automatically search for word regardless of title and description and show matching note below the search bar.
+>Seaching in notes is as easy as opening an app.
+Just type the word in search bar it will automatically search for word regardless of title or description, and it will show matching note below the search bar.

 <br/>
 <br/>